danielsobrado/ainovelprompter/README.md

 # AI Novel Prompter

 AI Novel Prompter can generate writing prompts for novels based on user-specified characteristics.

 # Wails based Tool

-AI Novel Prompter is a desktop application designed to help writers create consistent and well-structured prompts for AI writing assistants like ChatGPT and Claude.
-The tool helps manage story elements, character details, and generate properly formatted prompts for continuing your novel.
+AI Novel Prompter is a desktop application designed to help writers create consistent and well-structured prompts for AI writing assistants like ChatGPT and Claude, and also to refine existing prose using LLMs.
+The tool helps manage story elements, character details, generate prompts for continuing your novel, and iteratively improve text through AI-powered suggestions.

 The Executable is on build/bin [Executable](https://github.com/danielsobrado/ainovelprompter/blob/main/build/bin/AINovelPrompter_0.0.1.exe)

 ## Features

-### 1. Task & Chapter Management
+### 1. Task & Chapter Management (Prompt Generation Tab)
-- **Task Type Selection**: Define and customize different types of writing tasks
+- **Task Type Selection**: Define and customize different types of writing tasks (e.g., "Write Next Chapter", "Revise Chapter").
-- **Sample Chapter Management**: Store and reference sample chapters for style consistency
+- **Sample Chapter Management**: Store and reference sample chapters for style consistency.
 - **Chapter Content Tabs**:
-  - Story Beats: Plan the main points for your next chapter
+  - Story Beats: Plan the main points for your next chapter.
-  - Previous Chapter: Reference the last written chapter
+  - Previous Chapter: Reference the last written chapter.
-  - Future Notes: Keep track of planned future developments
+  - Future Notes: Keep track of planned future developments.

 ![AI Novel 1](https://github.com/danielsobrado/ainovelprompter/blob/main/images/AINovel1.jpg)

-### 2. Story Element Management
+### 2. Story Element Management (Prompt Generation Tab)
 Each category can be edited, saved, and reused across different prompts:

-- **Rules**: Define writing rules and style guidelines
+- **Rules**: Define writing rules and style guidelines.
-- **Characters**: Manage character profiles and details
+- **Characters**: Manage character profiles and details.
-- **Locations**: Keep track of story locations and their descriptions
+- **Locations**: Keep track of story locations and their descriptions.
-- **Codex**: Store world-building elements and lore
+- **Codex**: Store world-building elements and lore.

-### 3. Prompt Generation
+### 3. Prompt Generation (Prompt Generation Tab)
 - **Dual AI Support**:
-  - ChatGPT-optimized formatting
+  - ChatGPT-optimized formatting.
-  - Claude-optimized XML formatting
+  - Claude-optimized XML formatting.
-- **Real-time Preview**: See your formatted prompt as you build it
+- **Real-time Preview**: See your formatted prompt as you build it.
-- **Token Counting**: Track token usage for AI model limits
+- **Token Counting**: Track token usage for AI model limits.
-- **Custom Instructions**: Add specific requirements or guidelines
+- **Custom Instructions**: Add specific requirements or guidelines to the main prompt.

+### 4. Prose Improvement (Prose Improvement Tab)
+- **Iterative Text Refinement**: Paste your text and apply a series of AI-powered improvement prompts.
+- **Customizable Improvement Prompts**:
+    - Manage a list of prompts (e.g., "Enhance Imagery," "Strengthen Verbs," "Check for Clichés," "Grammar and Punctuation").
+    - Add, edit, delete, and reorder these improvement prompts.
+    - Prompts include examples of the expected JSON output format to guide the LLM.
+- **LLM Provider Integration**:
+    - Supports Manual (copy/paste), LM Studio, and OpenRouter.
+    - Configure API URLs, API keys, and model identifiers for each provider.
+    - **Flexible Configuration**: Provider settings (API keys, models) can be loaded from a `.env` file (recommended for sensitive data), `server/config.yaml`, or overridden and saved via the UI to a local `llm_provider_settings.json` file.
+- **Step-by-Step Processing**: Execute improvement prompts one by one against your text.
+- **Change Review System**:
+    - AI suggestions are parsed from JSON responses.
+    - Review each suggested change (`initial` vs. `improved` text, and the `reason` for the change).
+    - Accept or reject suggestions.
+    - View context for each change within the original text.
+- **Live Preview of Accepted Changes**:
+    - A diff viewer (`react-diff-viewer`) shows the `originalText` vs. the `currentText` (with all accepted changes applied).
+- **Robust JSON Parsing**: The system attempts to extract and parse JSON even if the LLM includes conversational text around the JSON payload.

-### 4. Data Persistence
+### 5. Data Persistence
-- All data is automatically saved locally
+- All user-defined data is saved locally in the user's home directory under `.ai-novel-prompter` using Wails Go backend for file I/O.
 - Categories include:
-  - Task types
+  - Task types (`task_types.json`)
-  - Sample chapters
+  - Sample chapters (`sample_chapters.json`)
-  - Rules
+  - Rules (`rules.json`)
-  - Characters
+  - Characters (`characters.json`)
-  - Locations
+  - Locations (`locations.json`)
-  - Codex entries
+  - Codex entries (`codex.json`)
+  - Prose improvement prompts (`prose_prompts.json`)
+  - LLM provider settings chosen in UI (`llm_provider_settings.json`)
+  - General application settings (`settings.json`)

-### 5. User Interface
+### 6. User Interface
-- **Clean, Modern Design**: Built with shadcn/ui components
+- **Clean, Modern Design**: Built with shadcn/ui components.
-- **Responsive Layout**: Adapts to different window sizes
-- **Tabbed Interface**: Organized content access
+- **Tabbed Interface**: Organized access to "Prompt Generation" and "Prose Improvement" features.
-- **Modal Editors**: Easy editing of story elements
+- **Modal Editors**: Easy editing of all manageable data types.

 ## Technical Stack